-To ensure the quality and reliability of the final alignment output, a post-processing stage is applied to filter and refine the results generated by the LLM.
-First, a threshold $\lambda_{\text{prob}}$ is imposed on the token-level probability associated with the \texttt{YES} response.
-Candidate pairs with confidence scores below this threshold are discarded.
-In parallel, the cosine similarity scores obtained during candidate generation are also considered, and pairs with lower than $\lambda_{\text{cs}}$ embedding similarity are removed to prevent semantically distant matches from being retained.
+Specifically, a threshold $\lambda_{\text{prob}}$ is imposed on the token-level probability associated with the \texttt{YES} response produced by the LLM.
+Candidate pairs whose confidence scores fall below this threshold are discarded.
+In parallel, cosine similarity scores obtained during candidate generation are considered, and pairs with embedding similarity lower than $\lambda_{\text{cs}}$ are removed to prevent semantically distant matches from being retained.

-After this dual-filtering step, To further enhance precision, outputs from the LLM module were merged with the results of two exact matching systems, \texttt{LogMapLt}\footnote{\url{https://github.com/ernestojimenezruiz/logmap-matcher}} and \texttt{BERTMapLt}\footnote{\url{https://github.com/KRR-Oxford/DeepOnto/tree/main/src/deeponto/align/bertmap}}, which are lightweight versions of their original models, both simplified to include only the string matching component.
-This fusion combines semantic reasoning with surface-level matching, improving overall coverage while preserving precision.
-The resulting set constitutes the final alignment output.
+After this dual-filtering step, to further enhance precision, the remaining LLM outputs are merged with the results of two exact matching systems, \texttt{LogMapLt}\footnote{\url{https://github.com/ernestojimenezruiz/logmap-matcher}} and \texttt{BERTMapLt}\footnote{\url{https://github.com/KRR-Oxford/DeepOnto/tree/main/src/deeponto/align/bertmap}}.
+These systems are lightweight variants of their original models and are used here solely for string-based matching.